glouppe/info8010-deep-learning/lecture2.md

 ???

-- R: NeurIPS Bishop Posner -> we used to program computers, we will now train them

 R: folding trick
 R: expand on activation functions (see Lecun's)
 R: act functions https://www.youtube.com/watch?v=bj1fh3BvqSU&feature=youtu.be
 R: delay some backprop stuff for autodiff

-R: regenerate all svg files from draw.io